A Little Bit of Personal Info... | His current bio is here.

 Mr. Alfassá was the editor-in-chief of the award winning International Sephardic Journal and his essays and papers on history and politics have appeared in numerous media outlets.
 His books include Ethnic Sephardic Jews in the Medical Literature, (2005); Reference Guide to the Nazis and Arabs During the Holocaust, (2006); A Window Into Old Jerusalem, (2007); History, Politics & Loss, (2008); The Palm Tree of Deborah; (2009); The Sephardic Anousim, (2010); Eclectic Miscellany (2011); and Shameful Behavior: Bulgaria and the Holocaust.
 (2011).
 His book The Sephardic Anousim is the first book ever written on the history of forcibly converted Jews of Iberia--from a Jewish religious law perspective.

+He attended APUS where he earned a BA and a Masters in Public Administration; he also has a postgraduate certificate from Harvard Business School.
 Mr. Alfassa lives in New York City.
 Here is a paper that was published about his family.